No Tags Found!

 All employees are expected to perform with excellence and do their utmost best to meet all the standards set when working towards their goals.
 Although many people are shy to talk of their own accomplishments because they do not want to be considered boastful, a distinction should be made between empty boasting and seeking recognition for genuine accomplishments.

-Employees should be required to prepare reports of their achievements and activities and submit these reports to those people in the organisation who should know, for example, immediate superior, head of department, the human resource manager, etc. The employee's immediate superior should be fully involved in guiding the employee.
-The organisation should provide developmental and educational opportunities so that employees are able to adapt to rapid changes in technology and business.
+Employees should be required to prepare reports of their achievements and activities and submit these reports to those people in the organization who should know, for example, immediate superior, head of department, the human resource manager, etc. The employee's immediate superior should be fully involved in guiding the employee.
+The organization should provide developmental and educational opportunities so that employees are able to adapt to rapid changes in technology and business.
 When these opportunities are provided, it is then up to the individual to take advantage if he wants to develop his own career.

 1. Assisting employees in assessing their own internal career needs;